 How can I make sure I never get charged?

-The Netlify core workflow is included for free with every site.
-If you start using an add-on with a metered feature, we will send you notifications based on your usage, as described above.
+For metered features, we will send you notifications based on your usage, as described above.
 If you reach this point and want to avoid being charged, you can change your site code to remove the functionality from your site.
+To prevent build minute usage from exceeding your current allowance, you can stop builds.
 Remember that a sudden spike in usage may cause your site to pass the free level limit before you have a chance to change your site.

 What can I do if my site usage went over a limit because of spammers?